Today, I’m sharing the story behind the story of the Brazenbourg duet. SPOILERS ARE AHEAD! Read only AFTER you’ve finished both books in the duet.

 Finally, the question I know you’ll ask – what about the epilogues?
 Let me first say that these are not the epilogues I wrote in my earlier drafts!
 The epilogue in the future featuring Eloisa was originally taking place on her coronation day after Finn passed away (I know, I know!) but Arianna was still alive.
 After getting my editor’s feedback, though, I changed it so Finn and Arianna were still alive (but by then our fearless King Gabriel and Queen Genevieve had passed away).
 If you’re interested in reading that original alternate epilogue, leave a comment below and let me know!

 Just as with some of my other epilogues featuring the royal children in the future (like the ones at the end of Rise, Seaside Valleria 5), I’d definitely love to have a future series featuring Eloisa, Liliana, and the rest.
 There’s always so much I’d like to write (and I definitely have other books I need to finish first), so these will not come anytime soon.
 In the meantime, you never know what else might show up in an epilogue of another book or series.

 Thanks so much to all of you who have read it and loved these books, and a special thank you to everyone who has left a review for one or both of them.
 If you still need to pick them up, links are below to Bastard (book 1), Battle (book 2), and the box set.
-Paperback copies (including for the box set) are or will be available through Amazon.
+Paperback copies are available through Amazon.